curl/curl/projects/README.md

 ==============================

-This document describes how to compile, build and install curl and libcurl from sources using an IDE based development tool such as Visual Studio.
+This document describes how to compile, build and install curl and libcurl from sources using legacy versions of Visual Studio 2010 - 2013.

+You will need to generate the project files before using them.
+Please run "generate -help" for usage details.

+To generate project files for recent versions of Visual Studio instead, use cmake.
+Refer to INSTALL-CMAKE in the docs directory.

+## Directory Structure

-Project files are available for several different Visual C++ versions.
-The following directory structure has been used to cater for this:
+The following directory structure is used for the legacy project files:

     somedirectory\
      |_curl